JacopoMangiavacchi/azmlops/README.md

 - The AML Compute to use to run the experiment
 - The python Environment to use to run the job and the list of dependencies
 - The path to the script folder and the main script file in that folder that implement the code of the job
-- The list of input and output datastores, in term of DataSet and DataReference to be created and mounted in the AML Compute environment when running the job experiment
+- The list of input and output data, in terms of DataSet and DataReference, to be created and mounted in the AML Compute environment when running the job experiment

 > Example of the Job YAML configuration file needed for the *copy_data* sample above: